Swollen Gums: Possible Causes & Treatment

 3) Lack of Helpful Vitamins

-A lack of vitamin B and C in your diet can result in swollen gums.
+A lack of vitamin B and C in your diet can result in a reality where you need treatment for swollen gums.
 Did you know that vitamin C in particular is important when it comes to the repair and maintenance of your teeth and gums?
-Yes, receiving enough vitamins from foods like fruits and vegetables can help your oral health and frankly, the entire body.
-Proper nutrition is something to smile about!
+It’s true!

 4) Onset of Infection

 Certain viruses or bacteria can potentially lead to your gums becoming swollen.
 Untreated tooth decay can also be the root cause of why an infection has begun in the first place as neglect can create a painful dental abscess.
-If you believe you have an oral infection, please make an appointment with our dentists and we can help resolve the situation to the best of our ability.
+If you believe you have an oral infection, please make an appointment with our local emergency dentists and we can help resolve the situation to the best of our ability.

 Treatment: What You (and We) Can Do

 At Romeo Family Dentistry, we offer several forms of treatment designed to alleviate swollen gums.
 One of which is scaling and root planing.
-This form of deep cleaning is reserved for patients with confirmed periodontal disease and removes plaque and tartar from above and below the gumline.
+This form of deep dental cleaning is reserved for patients with confirmed periodontal disease and removes plaque and tartar from above and below the gumline.

 If our dentists find that you only have mild gingivitis, we will perform a regular cleaning to get rid of left behind plaque and food particles.
 Swelling and redness should go away not long after the cleaning but please do not hesitate to contact us if the problem persists.